 Renewing the certificate of entitlement

-Complete the V750 certificate and enclose a cheque or postal order payable to ‘DVLA, Swansea’.
+Complete the V750 certificate.
 If the certificate has already run out, include a covering letter explaining why the application is late.
 DVLA will consider your request.

 Add or change nominee details

 You can add or change nominee details at any time.
 You can also do this when the personalised registration is being assigned to the nominee’s vehicle.

 Complete the V750 certificate with the nominee details.
 The purchaser must sign the certificate.